F1248/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ![](../images/windows-rsync-done.png)

-* Ensure that these folders and files are in the root of the USB drive, otherwise the USB will not boot.
+* Ensure that these folders and files are in the root of the USB drive, otherwise the USB won't boot.

 ## Windows 11 USB modification